Patient information: In vitro fertilization (IVF) (Beyond the Basics)

 Ovarian hyperstimulation syndrome (OHSS) is a condition in which the side effects of ovarian enlargement and abdominal swelling become extreme.
 The woman may develop severe abdominal pain, vomiting, and if untreated, blood clots in the legs or lungs and fluid imbalances in the blood.
 Mild forms of OHSS occur in 2 to 6 percent of women undergoing ovulation induction for IVF.
 Severe cases of OHSS occur in approximately 1 percent of cases, typically in association with the retrieval of more than 20 eggs.

 The risk of OHSS can be reduced by canceling the IVF cycle when blood estrogen levels become too high or there are too many follicles seen on ultrasound.
 The IVF cycle may be cancelled before hCG is given or after the oocyte retrieval.
+Using a GnRH agonist instead of hCG to trigger ovulation may decrease the risk of OHSS and may be recommended in some women.
 If the cycle is cancelled after oocytes are retrieved, they are often fertilized and cryopreserved for use in a subsequent cycle.
 Because symptoms of OHSS peak approximately three to five days after egg retrieval, the decision to freeze all embryos may be delayed until this time.
 (See 'Storing unused embryos' below.)

 Egg retrieval — Approximately 32 to 36 hours after injecting hCG, a procedure is performed to retrieve the eggs.
 The physician inserts an ultrasound probe into the vagina and then uses a needle to withdraw the egg from each follicle.
 The procedure takes approximately 15 to 30 minutes, depending upon how many follicles are present.
 This is generally done while the woman is sedated.